Tosiwo Nakayama: Biography

-Nakayama was born on November 23, 1931, on Piserach Island, part of Nomwunweito Atoll in what is now Chuuk State.
+Nakayama was born on November 23, 1931, on Piherarh, part of Namonuito Atoll in what is now Chuuk State.
 At the time of his birth it formed part of the Japanese-administered South Seas Mandate.
-He had a Japanese father and a native mother. and is the older brother of FSM's ambassador to Japan, Masao Nakayama.
+He had a Japanese father and a native mother. and was the older brother of FSM's ambassador to Japan, Masao Nakayama.

 In 1955 he was awarded a Trust Territory Scholarship that allowed him to study for two years at University High School and for two years at the University of Hawaii.
 Upon his return in 1958 from his formal education experience he was appointed as the Supervisor of Adult Education.
 He was later appointed as the Political and Economic Advisor to the District Administration.
 Later he served his people in the Truk District Legislature and was President of that assembly from 1960 to 1961.

-After his term in Truk, he was appointed as the Micronesian Advisor to the United States Delegation to the United Nations Trusteeship Council after which he returned to Micronesia by way of Europe and Asia.
+After his term in Truk, he was appointed the Micronesian Advisor to the United States Delegation to the United Nations Trusteeship Council after which he returned to Micronesia by way of Europe and Asia.
 In 1962 he was elected by the people to the Council of Micronesia and served there until 1963.
-In the following year, he was appointed as the Assistant District Administrator for Public Affairs - Truk.
-On September 10, 1963, he was married Miter Haruo in Chuuk.
+In the following year, he was appointed the Assistant District Administrator for Public Affairs - Truk.
+On September 10, 1963, he married Miter Haruo in Chuuk.